shayandelbari/factoid-project/README.md

 ### Testing

-- [ ] Your program should allow the user to ask multiple factoid questions, such as: o When was Konrad Zuse born? o Where was Konrad Zuse born? o Who is the creator of the first high-level programming language?
+- [ ] Your program should allow the user to ask multiple factoid questions, such as: - `When was Konrad Zuse born?` - `Where was Konrad Zuse born?` - `Who is the creator of the first high-level programming language?`
-- [ ] Report Enrichment:
-      o Discuss three limitations of your system and potential solutions. o Identify and elaborate on the module that posed the most challenges during this project.
+- [ ] Report Enrichment: - Discuss three limitations of your system and potential solutions. - Identify and elaborate on the module that posed the most challenges during this project.

 ---

-### functions suggested by the prof
+## Functions suggested by the prof

 - [ ] **determineFactoidType**